About the Museum & Nature Center

 The name Chik-Wauk is a derivation of an Ojibwe word.
 Spelled as chi(n)k wauk to mean a pine tree, similar to shingwauk, chingwauk, zhingwaak (pine, white pine).

-Chik-Wauk Museum presents the cultural history of the Gunflint Trail.
+Chik-Wauk Museum presents the cultural and natural history of the Gunflint Trail.

 Interpretive and interactive displays present the area’s cultural history from its prehistoric beginnings to the development of today’s unique, rural community.
 Pet a beaver or see if you’re as strong as a Voyageur.
 View evidence of the Sudbury meteorite which crashed to Earth 1.6 billion years ago.
 Learn to identify area wildflowers, trees, shrubs, birds, fish and mammals.
 A collection of pictures, videos and other historic material allows you to immerse yourself in the lives of Gunflint Trail pioneers.
 Young visitors can embark on a Chik-Wauk Museum scavenger hunt.